Multilayer switch: Layer-3 switching

 A layer-3 switch can perform some or all of the functions normally performed by a router.
 Most network switches, however, are limited to supporting a single type of physical network, typically Ethernet, whereas a router may support different kinds of physical networks on different ports.

-Layer-3 switching is solely based on (destination) IP address stored in the header of IP datagram (layer-4 switching may use other information in the header).
+Layer-3 switching is solely based on the (destination) IP address stored in the header of an IP datagram (layer-4 switching may use other information in the header).
 The difference between a layer-3 switch and a router is the way the device is making the routing decision.
-Traditionally, routers use microprocessors to make forwarding decisions in software, while the switch performs only hardware-based packet switching (by specialized ASICs with the help of content-addressable memory).
+Conventionally, routers use microprocessors to make forwarding decisions in software, while the switch performs only hardware-based packet switching (by specialized ASICs with the help of content-addressable memory).
 However, many routers now also have advanced hardware functions to assist with forwarding.

 The main advantage of layer-3 switches is the potential for lower network latency as a packet can be routed without making extra network hops to a router.
 For example, connecting two distinct segments (e.g. VLANs) with a router to a standard layer-2 switch requires passing the frame to the switch (first L2 hop), then to the router (second L2 hop) where the packet inside the frame is routed (L3 hop) and then passed back to the switch (third L2 hop).
 A layer-3 switch accomplishes the same task without the need for a router (and therefore additional hops) by making the routing decision itself, i.e. the packet is routed to another subnet and switched to the destination network port simultaneously.

-Because many layer-3 switches offer the same functionality as traditional routers they can be used as cheaper, lower latency replacements in some networks.
-Layer 3 switches can perform the following actions that can also be performed by routers:
+Because many layer-3 switches offer the same functionality as conventional routers they can be used as cheaper, lower latency replacements in some networks.
+Layer-3 switches can perform the following actions that can also be performed by routers: